-Most units of study now use a bettermark principle, so that credit for a missed quiz is automatically transferred to the exam, in which case there is no need to apply for Special Consideration.
+Most units of study now use a bettermark principle, so that credit for a missed quiz is automatically transferred to the exam, in which case you should not apply for Special Consideration.

 8.3 Special consideration relating to end-of-semester examinations.